-Staff Council will consist of 21 members representing all five divisions, with no more than eight (8) members from any one division.
+Staff Council will consist of up to 21 members representing all five divisions, with no more than eight (8) members from any one division.

 At least one member of the council shall be from the Palm Desert Campus (PDC).
 If the council is facing the loss of its last remaining PDC member and no PDC candidate garners enough votes in the election to sit on the council, the San Bernardino Campus member-elect with the least number of votes will be set aside and the PDC candidate with the most votes will sit in that person's place as member-elect.